 Yet another way of generating income could be setting up your own business if you find a niche in a certain area.
 Schools and colleges offer a steady stream of customers and trade and could potentially be a vary viable way of making some money.

 If you are old enough, learning how to trade and invest in stocks is also an option.
 Today there are many very accessible online brokerages that only require small minimum deposits.
 Dealing with stocks often has a steep learning curve, and the risks are high, so I suggest you start with a demo account first.
-Once you have your footing, you could look to a penny stock newsletter service for guidance.
-There are some newsletters that offer their members free penny stock alerts and have good reputations.
+Once you have your footing, you could look to a penny stock alerts service for guidance.
+There are some newsletters that offer their members free penny stocks to watch and have good reputations.

 In essence, if the correct degree of hard work and forward planning is exuded, than there are many ways to make money as a teenager.